polkadot-developers/polkadot-docs/develop/application-devs/smart-contracts/smart-contracts.md

 !!!info "Additional information"
       - Refer to the [Runtime vs. Smart Contracts](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/reference_docs/runtime_vs_smart_contract/index.html){target=\_blank} section of the Polkadot SDK Rust docs
-      - A Stack Overflow post answers the question of when a developer might choose to develop a runtime versus a smart contract with more technical depth: [When should one build a Substrate (Polkadot SDK) runtime versus a Substrate (Polkadot SDK) smart contract?](https://stackoverflow.com/a/56041305){target=\_blank}
+      - Refer to this Stack Overflow post for a technically deeper discussion of when a developer might choose to develop a runtime versus a smart contract: [When should one build a Substrate (Polkadot SDK) runtime versus a Substrate (Polkadot SDK) smart contract?](https://stackoverflow.com/a/56041305){target=\_blank}

 ## Building a Smart Contract